vim-test/vim-test/README.md

 ### Strategies

-`vim-test` can run your tests in multiple ways.
+`vim-test` can run your tests in various ways.

 #### Basic (default)